-Dr. Lance Benzley, children’s dentist in Castle Pines, warns parents that tooth decay threatens the oral health of their children.
+Dr. Layne Benzley, children’s dentist in Castle Pines, warns parents that tooth decay threatens the oral health of their children.
 Despite modern dental techniques, a wide availability of dental products and education in schools, youngsters get plenty of cavities.
 Flossing is a simple, yet very important, tool to combat decay and gum disease.
 Learn the basics of this preventive practice and what else you can do to keep children’s smiles strong and bright.

 Is Tooth Decay Really A Problem For Kids?